Charade Movie Review

 - Involved in dramatic set piece action sequences at iconic locations.

 Hitchcock’s movies also often revolve around a MacGuffin – an item that’s of no direct plot relevance, that the characters are all searching for.
-In Charade, the MacGuffin is the stolen money, in North by Northwest it’s unranium, and in The Thirty-Nine Steps it’s stolen secrets.
+In Charade, the MacGuffin is the stolen money.
+In North by Northwest it’s uranium, and in The Thirty-Nine Steps it’s stolen secrets.

 Charade: My Verdict